-Stephen Mead, tour guide and historian of the arts, lived in London until six years ago, where he was invited to lead tours of exhibitions at the Victoria and Albert museum and give talks for the National Arts Collection Fund (UK). and worked for many educational institutions in Britain.
+Stephen lived in London until six years ago, where he was invited to lead tours of exhibitions at the Victoria and Albert Museum and give talks for the National Arts Collection Fund (UK) and worked for many educational institutions in Britain.
 Since moving to the DC area, he has led many tours of the capital’s museums and monuments for tourists, student groups and adults.
-Stephen is also a professional storyteller and brings his skills in story telling to the historical and artistic areas he covers in his tours, providing both an educational and enjoyable experience.
-He has been trained by the National Gallery of Art as a docent giving him an expertise and authoritative in the vast collection of the museum.
+Stephen is also a professional storyteller and brings his skills in storytelling to the historical and artistic areas he covers in his tours, providing both an educational and enjoyable experience.

 In 2014, I left my desk job in Higher Ed to pursue my dream of becoming a Washington DC Tour Guide.
 Since then…I’ve never looked back.
 I love our Nation’s Capital and am passionate about sharing it with both out-of-town visitors and locals!
 For me, one of the most interesting and important sites in DC is the US Capitol… since our country’s humble beginnings, our ‘Temple of Democracy’ has been the stage for many, often cantankerous, debates over issues that have shaped our lives and give us all an opportunity to pursue our dreams!
 I’d love for you to join me on a tour of the US Capitol, so I may share with you intriguing bits of history as well as stories of a few fascinating mysteries of this most recognized building in the world!